KuCoin Futures Review

 KuCoin Futures Withdrawal fees

-KuCoin Futures charges a withdrawal fee amounting to 0.0005 BTC when you withdraw BTC.
-This is also far below the global industry average BTC-withdrawal fee, being 0.000812 BTC.
-So KuCoin Futures’s fees are roughly 40% lower than the industry average.
+KuCoin Futures charges a withdrawal fee amounting to 0.0006 BTC when you withdraw BTC.
+This is quite in line with the global industry average BTC-withdrawal fee, being 0.00057 BTC according to this empirical study.

 All in all, both the trading fees and withdrawal fees at KuCoin Futures are in line with or even below the industry averages, which is great.